SaltGreenson/cryptocurrency/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Before the start
-You need to add a `keys` folder containing the `index.ts` to your project
+You need to add a `/src/keys` folder containing the `index.ts` to your project

 ### `index.ts`:
 ````